andycasey/ads/docs/tutorials/libraries.md

 )
 ```

-If you want to change the `name`, `description`, or `public` field of a library then you can directly edit the attribute of the :class:`ads.Library` object, and then save your changes.
+If you want to change the `name`, `description`, or `public` field of a library then you can directly edit the attribute of the {class}`ads.Library` object, and then save your changes.
 An exception will be raised if you try to edit any of the read-only metadata fields.

 ```python
 # Update the library metadata.